tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 ![](https://github.com/tony-zhelonkin/Hobotnica_baySeq_ed/blob/main/hobotnica_mf)

 Although the phenotypic variation under the experiment is obvious, the pattern itself is variable.
-In our case there almost no intersections with the best tool on top differentially expressed genes identified with other DE tools
+In our case there were almost no intersections with the best tool on top differentially expressed genes identified with other DE tools

 ![](https://github.com/tony-zhelonkin/Hobotnica_baySeq_ed/blob/main/signature_vis)